 June

-This is for $5,000.
-This is for students of Korean heritage studying in the United States regardless of citizenship status (including Korean Nationals), who will be a full-time student at a school in one of the designated Midwestern region states (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, North Dakota, South Dakota, and Wisconsin).
+The Korean American Scholarship Foundation—Midwestern Regional Chapter Scholarship is for $5,000.
+This is for students of Korean heritage studying in the United States regardless of citizenship status (including Korean nationals) who will be full-time students at a school in one of the designated Midwestern region states (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, North Dakota, South Dakota, and Wisconsin).
 A minimum 3.0 GPA is required, as well as demonstrating financial need.
 The deadline for applications is June 30th.
 Read more here.

 July